-Whenever I suggest people won’t rush back to church, I get a string of comments and messages from church leaders who deny it, are angry about it, or argue incessantly that the church has always gathered and it will always gather.
+Whenever I suggest people won’t rush back to church, I get a string of comments and messages from church leaders who deny it, are angry about it, or argue incessantly that online church isn’t going to work in the future.

 But denial isn’t a strategy.
 Or at least not a good one.
 Neither is anger.

 And if this is, in fact, an intensification of trends that have been happening for decades, perhaps it’s time for a new strategy.

 I outline some broad strokes for the future church in this post where I outline 7 new disruptive church trends.

 Just know this (as hard as it is to admit): adopting a ‘they’re all going to come back just like before” mindset can land you right in the middle of the trap.